Wells Lifeboat RNLI Lifeboats Wells Norfolk UK

 RNLI 200th Anniversary

-RNLI Wells marked 200 years of the Royal National Lifeboat Institution 1824-2024 with a series of events of the weekend of 1st-3rd March and a free exhibition at Wells Maltings from 1st-7th March 2024.
-The station was open for viewing the lifeboats on 2nd, and on 3rd both lifeboats launched and ran up to the quay so the crew could pay their respects at the lifeboat memorial to the crew lost in the Eliza Adams tragedy in 1880.
+RNLI Wells marked 200 years of the Royal National Lifeboat Institution 1824-2024 with a series of events and an exhibition at Wells Maltings in March.
+Both lifeboats launched and ran up to the quay so the crew could pay their respects at the lifeboat memorial to the crew lost in the Eliza Adams tragedy in 1880.
+A picture of all current volunteers at Wells was taken on 1/8/24 with similar photographs being made at nearly all RNLI stations at the same time.
+In August, Wells met up with Sheringham and Cromer boats for a special RNLI 200 version of Sheringham's usual annual lifeboat day.

 Exit Gallery